 Bass are structure-oriented fish, which means they are more likely to be lurking and hunting for smaller fish, crayfish and other prey.

-The many private docks for homes nearly complete encircling the lake are one type of habitat here, but also look to drop-offs and weeds in the near-shore areas.
+The many private docks for homes nearly complete encircling the lake are one type of habitat here, but also look to drop-offs and weeds in the near-shore areas when fishing for bass.

 Bass may be a bit deeper in the summer but still fairly close to shore, and seldom are they found out in the open water or in the deepest water preferred by kokanee and late-summer trout.